CognitiveProgrammer/State-Machine-Using-Boost-Statechart/Chapter-7/Readme.md

 ## 7.1  Using exit() function

 _A function with a signature_ __void exit(){...}__ _could be defined for every state.
-This only thing to remeber is that the function gets called_ __ONLY IF__ _state gets terminated because state machine is moved to another state.
-This function will not get called, if the state is terminated because state machine itself is terminated_
+This only thing to remember is that the function gets called_ __ONLY IF__ _state gets terminated because state machine is moved to another state.
+This function will not get called, if the state is terminated because a state machine itself is terminated_

 ```
 // States